-A function that is bound to a domain of tuples, say A, may be redefined and bound to any extension of A. In this case, the domains of the function in all of its redefinitions must be equivalent.
+A function that is bound to a domain of tuples, say A, may be redefined and rebound to any extension of A. In this case, the domains of the function in all of its redefinitions must be equivalent.

 Function redefinitions form a hierarchical chain in accordance with the extension relation of the associated domains, and the valid redefinition is the lowest one in the hierarchy.

-Within the body of a domain bound function, previous redefinition of the function, that is, the definition bound by its direct base domain, can be referenced via the notation f^.
-In the example below, the function call b.f computes the value of body of B.f, which uses f^ to activate function A.f.
+Within the body of a domain bound function f, the previous redefinition of the function in the hierarchy, that is, the definition bound by its direct base domain, can be referenced via the notation $f^{-}$ .
+In the example below, the function call b.f(...) computes the value of body of B.f, which uses $f^{-}$ to activate function A.f.

+'''

-''' DOMAINS
+DOMAINS

 B = A EXT (N,N)

+'''

+'''

 DEFINITIONS

 DEF A.f(x) = ...

-DEF B.f(x) = ... f^(x) ...
+DEF B.f(x) = ... f^{(x)} ...

-DEF ... b.f(x) ... '''
+DEF ... b.f(x) ...

+'''